Health and Safety Representative – 1 Day Refresher Training

 *travel costs may apply outside of the Gold Coast.

-For group bookings outside our public course schedule or at your location, please submit your group booking inquiry through the portal for an obligation free quote.
+For group bookings to have a Safety Consultant deliver this training outside our public course schedule or at your location, please submit your group booking inquiry through the portal for an obligation free quote.

 Training conducted by one of our experienced WHS industry practitioner with over 25 years of strong knowledge of relevant legislation and Codes of Practice.